Service virtualization with WireMock

 Delivery and group size

-If you would like to book me to teach this course in your organization, or if you have any additional questions, please send an email to firstname.lastname@example.org or use the contact form on this page.
+If you would like to book me to teach this workshop in your organization or at your conference, or if you have any additional questions, please send an email to firstname.lastname@example.org or use the contact form on this page.

-For an overview of all training courses I have on offer, please visit the main training page.
+For an overview of all training courses and workshops I have on offer, please visit the main training page.